Legend has it that Buffalo wings were born in 1964.

 The "Buffalo wings" were a hit, and you know the rest.

-The point is, a whole lot of basketball is about to be played, and March Madness is more fun when you're eating wings.
-So here's the recipe for Anchor Bar's wings.
-Make them at home in whatever quantity you require, and recreate that magic from way back in '64, when wings were novel and John Wooden coached UCLA to the championship.
+Make them at home in whatever quantity you require, and recreate that magic from way back in '64, when wings were novel and the Super Bowl didn't yet exist.

 Anchor Bar Buffalo Wings Recipe

 - 2 1/2 pounds chicken wings, separated into flats and drums

 - Neutral cooking oil, like canola or peanut

 - Lay out the chicken wings and pay them dry with a paper towel.

 - Add oil to a large pot, and heat to 375 degrees.